 1/6th stater, which was easily distinguished from the earlier types).

-In any case, and whatever may have been the exact sequence of events, after a short time it is clear that the 1/2 and 1/4 stater fractions were discontinued everywhere, and the 1/3 stater
+In any case, and whatever may have been the exact sequence of events, after a time it is clear that the 1/2 and 1/4 stater fractions were discontinued everywhere, and the 1/3 stater (or in

-(or in some areas the 1/6 stater) became the effective basis of the currency throughout Ionia - full staters were still issued, but except at Miletus these were probably struck mainly for prestige reasons, or
+some areas the 1/6 stater) became the effective basis of the currency throughout Ionia - full staters were still issued, but except at Miletus these were probably struck mainly for prestige reasons, or perhaps in

-Given this progression of types, it is difficult to see how coinage could have started with the lion-head types in Lydia, as has often been assumed, as all the "Lydian" lion-head series
+On this analysis it is of course difficult to see how coinage could have started with the lion-head types in Lydia, as has often been assumed, In any case the lion-head series would seem,

 One thing we can say is that the introduction of the 1/3 stater and its fractions probably entrenched coinage (rather than bullion or other goods) as the basis of the money economy.
 The